actoron/jadex/docs/mkdocs-ng/docs/android/android.md

 Most of the content of this guide assumes you are already familiar with Jadex and only discusses Android specifics and additions.

--   [Chapter 2 - Installation](02%20Installation)  describes how to install the required tools and libaries and start development of Jadex Android applications.
+-   [Chapter 2 - Installation](#installation)  describes how to install the required tools and libaries and start development of Jadex Android applications.
--   [Chapter 3 - Using Jadex on Android](03%20Using%20Jadex%20on%20Android) gives an overview of available API functions
+-   [Chapter 3 - Using Jadex on Android](#using-jadex-on-android) gives an overview of available API functions

 ## General Notes on Jadex Android

 Most of the Jadex features are available on Android, too.
-The probably most important difference is that there is no JCC and Android Apps are initialized very differently - you can read more about that in [Chapter 3](03 Using Jadex on Android/#differences-to-the-desktop-version-of-jadex).
+The probably most important difference is that there is no JCC and Android Apps are initialized very differently - you can read more about that [here](#differences-to-the-desktop-version-of-jadex).

 You can follow the release notes below to get an impression of the ongoing development, the latest distribution can be found on the [download page](https://www.activecomponents.org/bin/view/Download/Distributions).